knmcguire/best-of-robot-simulators/config/footer.md

 - [**Awesome LLM Robotics by GT-RIPL**](https://github.com/GT-RIPL/Awesome-LLM-Robotics?tab=readme-ov-file#simulation-frameworks):
 - [**Best-of lists**](https://best-of.org): Discover other best-of lists with awesome open-source projects on all kinds of topics.

+### Blogs
+* [**Navigating through the Robotic Simulation Landscape**](https://www.mcguirerobotics.com/blog/2025/04/17/navigating-through-the-robotic-simulation-landscape/): The blogpost by Kimberly McGuire that started this list
+* [**Ekumen at FOSDEM 2025: Accelerating robotics development through simulation**](https://ekumenlabs.com/blog/posts/accelerate-robotic-dev-sim/): The blogpost by Ekumen about robotic simulation.

 ### Talks:
 * [**FOSDem 2025 Robotics and Simulation**](https://fosdem.org/2025/schedule/event/fosdem-2025-6252-accelerating-robotics-development-through-simulation/): Talk about an overview of robotic simulators

 ### Papers:
 - C. A. Dimmig et al., "Survey of Simulators for Aerial Robots: An Overview and In-Depth Systematic Comparisons," in IEEE Robotics & Automation Magazine, doi: 10.1109/MRA.2024.3433171 [ArXiv](https://arxiv.org/abs/2311.02296)
 - Player, Timothy R., et al. "From concept to field tests: Accelerated development of multi-AUV missions using a high-fidelity faster-than-real-time simulator."
 2023 IEEE International Conference on Robotics and Automation (ICRA).
 IEEE, 2023.
 [ArXiv](https://arxiv.org/abs/2311.10377)